nodemcu/nodemcu-firmware/README.md

 ## Online firmware custom build

-Please try Marcel's [NodeMCU custom builds](http://frightanic.com/nodemcu-custom-build) cloud service and you can choose only the modules you need, and download the firmware once built.<br />
+Please try Marcel's [NodeMCU custom builds](http://frightanic.com/nodemcu-custom-build) cloud service and you can choose only the modules you need, and download the firmware once built.

 NodeMCU custom builds can build from the master branch (0.9.6; deprecated) and dev branch (1.4.0).